Promoting Innovation: Intellectual Property and Technology Commercialization Licensing Academy

 - Each scholarship recipient is responsible for arriving on time for the commencement of activities on the date established by the institution offering the course or program;

-- If the scholarship recipient declines the scholarship, (after the ticket has been purchased without written authorization from the Department of Human Development, Education, and Culture of the OAS or fails to travel on the scheduled dates, or changes routes) the scholarship recipient will be responsible for paying the cost of the airfare or whatever additional cost is incurred;
+- If the scholarship recipient declines the scholarship, (after the ticket has been purchased without written authorization from the Department of Human Development and Education of the OAS or fails to travel on the scheduled dates, or changes routes) the scholarship recipient will be responsible for paying the cost of the airfare or whatever additional cost is incurred;

 - If the scholarship recipient fails to travel on the scheduled dates, or change routes, after the General Secretariat of the Organization of American States (GS/OAS) has purchased his/her travel ticket, he/she will be responsible for paying the difference in ticket costs in order to arrive at the course site on time; and

-- The scholarship recipient will furthermore have to reimburse the total cost of the airfare for his/her travel from his/her country of residence to the site where the Professional Development Course will take place and back if, after the ticket has been purchased, he/she declines the scholarship without written authorization from the Department of Human Development, Education, and Culture of the OAS.
-The latter includes any additional costs, incurred by the GS/OAS, such as extra costs for accommodation during the scholarship recipient’s travel to and from the country where the course will be held.
+- The scholarship recipient will furthermore have to reimburse the total cost of the airfare for his/her travel from his/her country of residence to the site where the Professional Development Course will take place and back if, after the ticket has been purchased, he/she declines the scholarship without written authorization from the Department of Human Development and Education of the OAS.
+The latter includes any additional costs, incurred by the GS/OAS, such as extra costs for accommodation during the scholarship recipient’s travel to and from the country where the course will be held

-- Selected candidates must confirm their acceptance to the OAS Coordinator of the course, Cesar Parga, OAS Department of Economic Development, Trade and Tourism.
-E-Mail: email@example.com
+- Selected candidates must confirm their acceptance to the OAS Coordinator of the course, Cesar Parga ([email protected]), and Cristina Rechy ([email protected]) from the OAS Department of Economic and Social Development.

-7. Submit signed form and required documents along with to the http://www.oas.org/es/becas/PDSP/Formularios_becas_PDSP.pdf to the National Liaison Office (ONE) http://www.oas.org/es/becas/programaregular/one.asp in your country.
+- Submit the signed form and the documents stipulated in the announcement, along with the Professional Development Scholarship Forms and Documents http://www.oas.org/es/becas/PDSP/Formularios_becas_PDSP.pdf to the National Liaison Office (ONE) of your country. http://www.oas.org/es/becas/programaregular/one.asp

 Any questions regarding submission of applications for this course should be sent to: [email protected]